 Also we all have different needs.
 Normal range of motion is good enough for quite a lot of us during our regular daily lives.
 But what if your chosen sport/favorite recreational activity requires your hip flexion to be what a doctor would consider supranormal?

+If stiffness is getting in the way of things you enjoy, itâs time to address it!
 Some form of joint mobility exercise is an essential part of fitness training.
-It should be included within and coordinated along with your other training for strength, flexibility, and body control.
+It should be included within and complement your other training for strength, flexibility, and body control.

 What Factors Affect Joint Mobility?